lilwon/lilwon.github.io/_posts/2020-09-20-Before-the-2020-2021-School-Year-Began.md

 scratch and learned a lot.
 It made me a lot happier knowing that I might really want to be a front or back-end developer (or full-stack!).
 I'm really grateful for resources like The Odin Project for being a great guide for learning all the materials.
-I'm haven't finished a track yet, but I'm getting there.
+I haven't finished a track yet, but I'm getting there.
 Hopefully, I can do it during school as well, but with how my upcoming courses are next school year it's looking unlikely.